 There was also a variant of the 1990's-era PBS Kids logo in which the screen goes black, and you can see a lot of weird shapes moving about.
 Then we go through an open door and then the "P heads" scream "SURPRISE!" with all sorts of loud party horns and other noises going about.
 "Surprise" indeed, it'll surprise the crap of anyone not expecting it!

 PBS affiliate WGBH's "Neon Flash of Doom" logo.
 The previous logo it replaced wasn't all that great either, with its Viacom "V of Doom" text zoom-ins and zoom-outs.
-The first logo's nightmarish jingle was carried over to the second, and became so (in)famous that it survived into the 2000's, although usually in shortened form.
+The first logo's nightmarish jingle was carried over to the second, and became so (in)famous that it survived all the way into the 2010's, although usually in shortened form.

 Ironically, the creepiness of laser Mickey fit perfectly with the dark tone (and similarly creepy Conspicuous CG opening credits) of The Black Hole.